Immigrant deaths in tractor-trailer highlight danger of heat | New Country 923

-Authorities said they found more than three dozen people, including eight who were dead, in the truck’s trailer after an employee at the San Antonio Walmart where it was parked overnight called the police.
+Authorities said they found more than three dozen people, including nine who were dead, in the truck’s trailer after an employee at the San Antonio Walmart where it was parked overnight called the police.
+One later died at a hospital.
 San Antonio Fire Chief Charles Hood said Saturday that the trailer didn’t have a working air conditioning system and the victims “were very hot to the touch.”

-Thomas Homan, acting director of U.S. Immigration and Customs Enforcement, told The Associated Press that based on initial interviews with survivors, there may have been more than 100 people in the truck, including some who were picked up by other vehicles or who fled.
+Thomas Homan, acting director of U.S. Immigration and Customs Enforcement, told The Associated Press that based on initial interviews with survivors, there may have been more than 100 people in the truck at one point, including some who were picked up by other vehicles or who fled.

 This and other tragic instances of human smuggling, including a 2003 case in Victoria, Texas, in which 19 immigrants died, highlight the dangers that extreme heat poses to would-be immigrants.